We try to answer all your PPI claims questions on this website. There is one section of FAQ for each stage of your claim.

-No, the only essential information that we need is the bank/card company name, account number and your signature.
+The only essential information that we need is the bank/card company name, account number and your signature.
 As long as you have signed next to each orange arrow and the account details are on there, we can process the PPI claim.
 All you need to do is:

-If feel you haven’t the time or the confidence to handle the claim yourself, that’s where we come in!
+If you feel you haven’t the time or the confidence to handle the claim yourself, that’s where we come in!
 We make the process as easy as possible and will fight to win back every penny you deserve.
+We have a great relationship with many banks and building societies and will take care of the claim on your behalf.

-We take care of everything.
-Whenever appropriate we will also refer a PPI complaint rejected by your bank to the Financial Ombudsman Service and continue to pursue your claim.
+If appropriate we will also refer a PPI complaint rejected by your bank to the FOS and continue to pursue your claim.

 If you have multiple complaints we have to address each bank/card PPI sale separately.
-This means we will require duplicate claim packs.
-Even within one bank group, we will need to complete individual claim documents to fight each policy you were sold.
+This means we will require multiple claim packs.
+Even within one bank group, we will need to complete individual claim documents to fight the case for each policy you were sold.

 By law, the company has to keep your details for 6 years, so if you have made a payment within that time, they have to give you the account number.
 If they won't give you it over the phone, you can request your account number in writing.

-When we receive your claim paperwork we will take care of your complaint from here on in.
-We will collate information on each claim and notify the bank/card company of each of your complaints.
+Once we receive your claim paperwork we will take care of your complaint from here on in.
+We will collate information on each claim you have submitted and notify the bank/card company of each of your complaints.
 We will let you know that the claim process has started via phone, letter, or email.
+In certain cases, we may need to contact you to obtain additional information; again this will be done via phone, letter or email.
 Please ensure you notify us of any change in your contact details so that we can keep you informed throughout.

-Please do not hesitate, send any claim correspondence into us at our freepost address:
+Please do not hesitate, send any claim correspondence to us at our freepost address: